Have you ever noticed your sleep, or lack of sleep, having a direct impact on aspects of your mental health?

 The thing is, not everybody recognises the impact of poor sleep on their mental health.
 It can be subtle, or it can be that your cognition is impaired by your tiredness and low mood, affecting your ability to identify with and deal with the source of the problem.

-So today I’d like to share a few important reminders with you from my talk so that you can be on the lookout and keep yourself happy, healthy and performing at your best.
+Here are a few important reminders so that you can be on the lookout and keep yourself happy, healthy and performing at your best.

 When we are not having good quality sleep, our mood is one of the first things to show that.